 A good piece on academic writing and the problem of making time for it.

 Last week I gave a webinar for the Text and Academic Authors Association on confronting the anxiety of academic writing.
-Since the presentation, which I’ll embed below, was relatively short, I thought I would use this post to point to the places on the blog where I elaborate on its key points.
+While these topics were on my mind, I thought I would use this post to elaborate on its key points.